Skip to Content

 6. Casa Mila – La Pedrera

 Anyways.
 Casa Mila is located only a few blocks from Casa Batllo, making it super easy to visit to both in an afternoon.
 It is a bit unassuming at first glance and looks super plain in contrast to some of Gaudi’s more flamboyant facades.

-Because of this, I opted not to tour Casa Mila.
+Initially, I was not impressed by Casa Mila and opted not to visit on my first visit to Barcelona.
 Apparently, I was not the only one who was initially unimpressed by the Casa Mila’s design, however – back in the day, it got nicknamed “La Pedrera,” or the stone quarry because of its appearance.
 It also got compared to a bunker, and a building with earthquake damage.

 In the evenings, a spectacular audiovisual show takes place on the terrace.
 Casa Mila’s rooftop terrace and stairwells are illuminated with multiple projections that are set to music – sooo cool!
 You can enjoy this performance with a glass of cava in hand, which comes with your ticket.